ccho-mongodb/alas-but-one/README.md

 # Setup

-1. Configure your directory settings and which repos the app runs on.
+1. Configure your directory settings and which repos the app runs on in the ``config.json`` file.

    Update the ``config.json`` file to set the ``repo_base_full_path`` to the absolute path to the base directory that contains your docs repositories.